African Forest Elephant: Profile and Information

 Hunting and smuggling put the African elephant at risk of extinction between 1970 and 1990, reducing its population by the other half.

-Today, they are listed as vulnerable to death by the International Union for Conservation of Nature.
-Today, as few as 400,000 remains.
+Today, the International Union for Conservation of Nature lists them as vulnerable to death.
+Today, as few as 400,000 remain.

 These years of conflict have also had an anticipated effect, as poachers kill elephants for their tusks: African elephants are evolving to become tuskless.